-The Corporation grants deferred share units ("DSUs") to certain directors of the Corporation and the Corporation also grants restricted shares under the terms of its restricted share plan ("RSP") to certain employees of the Corporation, which are cash settled.
+The Corporation grants deferred share units ("DSUs") to certain directors of the Corporation, which are cash settled.
 Fair value is measured at the date of grant using the share price at the date of issuance.
 Compensation expense is recognized over the vesting period based on the number of awards expected to vest, by increasing or decreasing liabilities.
-The number of awards expected to vest is reviewed at least annually, with any impact recognized immediately.
+The number of awards expected to vest is reviewed at each Statement of Financial Position date, with any impact recognized immediately.
 The fair value of the liability is remeasured on each consolidated statement of financial position date and settlement date, with any changes in fair value recognized in earnings or loss.